VitLife

 • Areas of the body that have folds, such as the knees and elbows.

-Because pigment cells give colour to hair as well as skin, some people with vitiligo may notice early onset greying of the hair or a loss of colour on the lips.
+• Because pigment cells give colour to hair as well as skin, some people with vitiligo may notice early onset greying of the hair or a loss of colour on the lips.

+Anyone can develop vitiligo at any age.
 There is no prejudice in terms of who can develop the condition.
 Therefore, it can affect anyone, whatever their skin colour or ethnic origin, but will be more visually prominent in those with darker skin.
 People with fairer skin colour may not even realise that their skin is not making pigment.

+Vitiligo is most common in people that have a family history or other autoimmune diseases.
 Although vitiligo can start at any age, 95% of people who have vitiligo develop the condition before their 40th birthday.

-Vitiligo myth-busting
+Vitiligo Myths

-• Vitiligo is not an infectious disease.
+FACT: Vitiligo is not an infectious disease.

-• Vitiligo is not a physically harmful condition.
+MYTH #6: Vitiligo is not a physically harmful condition.

 Types of vitiligo

-There are three known types of vitiligo; they are dependent on how many patches someone has and where they might present on the body:
+Each type of vitiligo is dependent on how many patches someone has and where they might present on the body (see screenshot below).

-3. Generalised vitiligo (aka non-segmental vitiligo): Found in patients with many patches all over the body.
+Generalised vitiligo, also known as non-segmental vitiligo, is found in patients with many patches all over the body.
 They tend to affect the right and left sides of the body in a symmetrical pattern, almost like a mirror image.
-This is the most common type of vitiligo and is also known as ‘universal’ or ‘complete’ vitiligo.

 Is vitiligo hereditary?